 Multimedia Journalist By Day, Storyteller 24/7.
 An empowered powerhouse in the newsroom and a curious mind in the world

-Neelima Bhamidipati, a video producer based out of the city of Noida in Uttar Pradesh, India, constantly tackles the world through a curious and thought-provoking lense in both her career and in her daily life.
+Neelima Bhamidipati, a video producer based out of the city of Noida in Uttar Pradesh, India, constantly tackles the world through a curious and thought-provoking lens in both her career and in her daily life.

 Neelima is my first cousin, so I would always hear my dad exclaim in excitement whenever she had her latest newscast posted on Youtube.
 My family and I would gather around an iPad to watch her effortlessly broadcast and take pride in the work she does.
 We would even take turns during the show to yell, “we know her!”
-Ever since I was young, I have always been in awe of the many things she has done career-wise as well as as a goal-oriented individual.
+Ever since I was young, I have always been in awe of the many things she has done career-wise as well as a goal-oriented individual.

 Neelima is currently taking an employment break to figure out the direction of her career in the ever-changing world of politics despite having a college degree in Information Technology and a Master's in Mass Communication.
 She combats the social expectation of knowing exactly what she wants to do in her life at the tender age of 30.
-I sat down to talk to her at a local cafe in Delhi to learn more about her life, relationship with empowerment and how it has heavily impacted her values and personality.
+I sat down to talk to her at a local cafe in Delhi to learn more about her life, relationship with empowerment, and how it has heavily impacted her values and personality.

 // Could you tell me a little bit about your childhood?